Welcome to my travel log documenting three weeks of wandering through baltic countries. Namely Finland, Estonia, Latvia, Lithuania, and Belarus.

 Anyway, I followed this Chinese guy and we went to the Cubana cafe in advance.
 The Club was pretty much empty, except for one couple sitting together in the corner of a dance floor.
 It was Estonian chick Anna from our room with her “friend”, a tall Latvian musician.

 It was obvious they had a history together and therefore it was not worth pursuing her tonight.
 And I was right.
-She came back to the hostel sometime after 6 am in the morning.
+She came back to the hostel sometime after 6 am.

 As the club got more crowded a really beautiful Latvian chick sat next to us, smiling ear to ear.
 She even approaches me asking why I am not dancing.
 I replied, that I forgot my steps and she laughed.

 She was a classic salsa chick.
-Very positive in nature, but impossible to pick up.
+Very positive, but impossible to pick up.
 See she is here to dance.
 And if you don’t dance better than 99% of other professional salsa dancers in the club, she will be bored.

 For the rest of the evening, I watched salsa dancers doing fancy moves and having a time of their lives.
 I remember too, how I enjoyed salsa dancing, but it is more than 7 years since I was deep into it.